Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 Chrome window; buttons: Choose file, Upload.Local AJAX uploader preview

 This article provides a very basic solution.
-If you want to use it on real systems, look into additional security concerns, because you’re essentially giving random web surfers an opportunity to upload files directly to your server.
+If you want to use it in a real-world application, consider additional security measures.

-Uploadcare uses asynchronous uploading techniques like in the scripts that we created earlier.
+Uploadcare uses asynchronous uploading techniques, like in the scripts that we created earlier.
 However, you don’t need to bother with JS/PHP, because the service will take care of file uploading from start to finish.
-It offers the quickest, most optimal and secure way of uploading files.
+It offers the quickest, most optimal, and secure way of uploading files.

 How to access Uploadcare